+3 Flue gas is the emitted material produced when fossil fuels such as coal, oil, natural gas, or wood are burned for heat or power.
+It consists of nitrogen, carbon dioxide, oxygen, water, SO2, NO2, and other particulates.

 METHODS (CONTINUED)

 Scenario 3: Flue Gas Injection

 For flue gas injection, the water needs to be removed through the nickel alloy condensers/heat exchangers to prevent pipeline and compressor corrosion.
-To inject 1 million metric tons of $CO_2$ per year, the flow must be around 250 million standard cubic feet per day.
-For EGR, this results in production around 49.0 MCF of natural gas per ton of injected $CO_2$ .
-Additionally, a tax credit of $\frac{535}{100}$ of CO2 is available for EGR projects.
-For CCS, the well does not produce, but the tax credit is $50/ton of CO_2$ .
+To inject 1 million metric tons of CO_2 per year, the flow must be around 250 million standard cubic feet per day.
+For EGR, this results in production around 49.0 MCF of natural gas per ton of injected CO_2 .
+Additionally, a tax credit of \$35/ton of CO_2 is available for EGR projects.
+For CCS, the well does not produce, but the tax credit is \$50/ton of CO_2 .

 RESULTS OF EGR

-The cost analysis indicates that profitability is extremely sensitive to compressor costs.
+NET PRESENT VALUE sensitive to compressor costs.
 When the flow is tweaked, it affects total horsepower, kilowatt hours of operation, and the pipeline size.
 All of these factors, which constitute the majority of costs, depend on the compressors.
 The graphs indicate that higher liberation rates will almost always lead to better financials.
 Project engineers should focus on liberating as much natural gas as they can from the depleted shale gas reservoirs to see optimal profit.
+RESULTS OF CCS DISCUSSION The cost analysis indicates that profitability is extremely